mooeypoo/ChatMonitor/README.md

 # Mincraft-ChatMonitor

- A minecraft server plugin that monitors the chat and responds when text matches a list of bad words.
+A minecraft server (Bukkit) plugin that monitors the chat and responds when text matches a list of bad words.